kachok/ndns/README.md

 	                        { name: 'ns1.bluehost.com.', rr: 'A', ttl: '14400', dclass: 'IN', value: '127.0.0.1' },
 	                        { name: 'ns2.bluehost.com.', rr: 'A', ttl: '14400', dclass: 'IN', value: '127.0.0.2' },
 	                      ] } );

+## ndns.nameserver.getRR ( NAME )
+This function retieves RR records from the tree that was created previously to store the zone file.
+This returns a node in the tree of the zone file which can act as a root for the domain `name`.

+Example #1:

+	var root = ndns.nameserver.getRR (5000);

+## ndns.nameserver.createResponse ( REQ, RES, ROOT, P_TYPE_SYMS )
+This function creates a `DNS` reply, `RES` for a request `REQ` given the root node of the relevan part of the zone file is `ROOT`.
+The field `p_type_syms` generally refers to `ndns.p_type_syms`, but it can point to a user implementation as well.

+Example #1:

+	ndns.nameserver.createResponse (req, res, root, ndns.p_type_syms);

 ## ndns.poller.server.createServer ( POLL_PORT )